Simone Smarr (she/her)

 Using tech to transform communities

 I am a doctoral student in the Department of Computer and Information Sciences and Engineering at the University of Florida.
 Through my involvement in the Human Experience Research lab, I have conducted research in voting technology, educational technology, and user centered design.
 My research interests include, CS education, learning technology and culturally relevant computing.
 I hope to bridge computing, culture and education through learning technologies.
-I am a proud Alumna of Spelman College in Atlanta, GA Magna Cum Laude with a Bachelors of Science degree in Computer Science.
+I am a proud Alumna of Spelman College in Atlanta, GA where I received a Bachelor of Science degree in Computer Science.

 Coming from a mixed methods approach, I have a passion for understanding users needs throughout the design process and paying attention to the user from start to finish.
 I feel that it is better to create technology to address needs/wants as opposed to creating technology for the sake of creation.
 I specifically enjoy focusing on culture and conducting inclusive UX Research as diversity of thought translates to better design.